T-Pau/Joyride/Documentation/Joyride.md

 Due to technical limitations, multiple simultaneous key presses cannot be read and might register as a different key.

-Note: Support for this controller has not been tested with real hardware.
+Note: Support for this keypad has not been tested with real hardware.

 ### Rushware Keypad